 - Youth Exhibitor Animal Code of Practice must be adhered to and is agreed to with the terms of submitting entries.
-Club leaders will acknowledge each exhibitor's participation in the animal project on their review of entries. - Education requirements are available at: https://danecountyfair.saffire.com/p/youth-exhibitors/education-requirements--opportunities - YQCA is completed once annually and applies to all noted species - Small Animal Market Sale Education must be completed specific to species selling - Large Meat Animal Sale Education must be completed specific to species selling • - Dogs education forms will be turned into the Dog Education Committee - Horse & Pony: FFA and non-4-H Clubs must meet education requirements noted above.
-Forms are available at: • https://danecountyfair.saffire.com/p/youth-exhibitors/education-requirements--opportunities - Note: Form requirements listed above apply to eligibility to participate at the Dane County Fair for the year the forms are completed and submitted.
+Club leaders will acknowledge each exhibitor's participation in the animal project on their review of entries. - Education requirements & forms are available on the DCF website Education Requirements page. - YQCA is completed once annually and applies to all noted species.
+Information can be found on the YQCA website. - Small Animal Market Sale Education must be completed specific to species selling - Large Meat Animal Sale Education must be completed specific to species selling - Dogs education forms will be turned into the Dog Education Committee - Horse & Pony: FFA and non-4-H Clubs must meet education requirements noted above.
+Forms are available on the DCF website Education Requirements page - Note: Form requirements listed above apply to eligibility to participate at the Dane County Fair for the year the forms are completed and submitted.

-2022 DCF Showring Schedule
+2023 DCF Showring Schedule